 Modes of Delivery

-The programme has been designed to accommodate the needs of working professionals and students (full- and parttime).
-The teaching model strives to give students sufficient time to reflect upon the content of their courses, and to engage more effectively in independent study.
-The programme offers 3 different modes of delivery—evening, weekend, and “crash” courses.
+The program has been designed to accommodate the needs of working professionals and students (full- and part-time).
+The teaching model strives to give students sufficient time to reflect upon the content of their courses and to engage more effectively in independent study.
+The program offers 3 different modes of delivery—evening, weekend, and “crash” courses.
 Evening courses cater to students’ employment obligations and schedules.
 Weekend classes allow students to spread the number of contact hours over weekends.
-The weekend mode not only provides students with ample opportunity to read course materials before their classes begin, but also gives students more time to prepare for interactive weekend sessions.
+The weekend mode not only provides students with ample opportunity to read course materials before their classes begin but also gives students more time to prepare for interactive weekend sessions.
 The “crash” course mode entails taking a course in a condensed period of time.

-The programme structure is comprised of core, concentration, and area focus courses, as well as electives.
-Throughout the programme, students will pursue the study of two foreign (other than English) languages – one Western European and one area-specific (off-campus).
-The final stage of the programme is demarcated by taking a comprehensive exam, participating in an internship, and submitting a thesis or portfolio.
+The program structure is comprised of core, concentration, and area focus courses, as well as electives.
+Throughout the program, students will pursue the study of two foreign (other than English) languages – one Western European and one area-specific (off-campus).
+The final stage of the program is demarcated by taking a comprehensive exam, participating in an internship, and submitting a thesis or portfolio.